 For a moment Poppy just stood and stared, trying to take in the scene before her.
 Six empty bins sat on a long table.
 There was nothing else in the room.
-One question kept going round and round in her mind.
+One question kept shouting out in her mind.

 What happened to my wildflower seeds?